-You wake up, feeling a little giddy, dancing softly to the brisk morning movements of this glorious Thursday morning.
-What makes this Thursday so particularly glorious you ask?
-It’s pay day.
-Finally your fortnightly finishing line filled with miso soup, mi goreng and skimming on public transport costs is coming to an end.
+You wake up, feeling a little giddy, dancing softly to the brisk morning movements.
+Why so happy for a morning I hear you ask?
+Well it’s your pay day.
+Finally your fortnightly/monthly finishing line filled with miso soup, Mi-Goreng and skimming on public transport costs is coming to an end.
 Let’s face it, to rent in an Aussie city on entry level rates or whilst studying is a financial challenge.
 Naturally, this has led to a subconscious rise to eco friendly decision making in our day-to-day lifestyles.

 Ethically conscious seems like a buzz phrase which has gotten lost in the over-saturated market of green washing.
 But I’m going to argue that many of us are subconsciously making more ethical choices both for the environment and animal welfare due to financial, lifestyle and religious reasons.
 So don’t sell yourself short.
 So if you want to see those savings and make an ethical impact along the way, here are some simple ways to make the switch.